Akeso helpline 0861 435 787

 Emergency referrals and admissions

-Akeso psychiatric hospitals accept patients both on professional and personal referrals, which means that in addition to accepting referrals from general practitioners, psychologists and psychiatrists, we also accept patients referred by their loved ones and even if they themselves request to be admitted.
+Akeso mental health facilities accept patients both on professional and personal referrals, which means that in addition to accepting referrals from general practitioners, psychologists and psychiatrists, we also accept patients referred by their loved ones and even if they themselves request to be admitted.

 Emergency admissions and referrals are accepted 24 hours a day.

 Every potential patient is assessed individually before being referred into an inpatient or outpatient programme, depending on the severity of their illness and symptoms.
-In the case of an emergency, the psychiatric hospital will provide a full psychiatric assessment and immediate therapeutic care.
+In the case of an emergency, the mental health facility will provide a full psychiatric assessment and immediate therapeutic care.
 In the absence of a specific referral, the treating psychiatrist will be the doctor who is on call for the day.

-Should you wish to enquire about an admission, please contact your nearest Akeso psychiatric hospital.
+Should you wish to enquire about an admission, please contact your nearest Akeso mental health facility.

 What to expect on admission

-At Akeso psychiatric hospitals we believe wholeheartedly that no one should walk the road to mental health alone, and we take our role as your partner and professional healthcare provider incredibly seriously.
+At Akeso mental health facilities we believe wholeheartedly that no one should walk the road to mental health alone, and we take our role as your partner and professional healthcare provider incredibly seriously.

 But the reality is that no amount of professional help or personal care will enable you to walk this path if you aren’t actively committed to it.
 Treatment involves a willingness on your part to talk honestly and openly, to engage loved ones about tough and often complex issues, to challenge yourself and your beliefs, and to open your mind and your heart to change.
 You need courage, determination and motivation.
 And only you can provide that.